Data-Driven Knowledge Transfer in Batch $Q^*$ Learning: Empirical Studies

 As shown in Figure \ref{fig:boxplot_quadratic_noise0.5}, when the task discrepancy is small (i.e., $\sigma_C=0.25$), the one-step and the two-step methods both significantly outperform the ``no-transfer'' FQI method, and their performance improves as the source sample size $I^{(1)}$ increases.
 However, the one-step method's performance deteriorates as the task discrepancy $\sigma_C$ grows larger.
 Particularly, when $\sigma_C \geq 0.75$, it performs even worse than the ``no-transfer'' method due to the significant bias induced by the source task.
 On the contrary, the proposed two-step method consistently performs well with sufficiently large source sample size, highlighting the importance of the second step in our proposed algorithm, which corrects the bias of the center estimator obtained in the first step.

-To illustrate the learning outcomes of various methods, we juxtapose the estimated $Q^*$ functions' marginal versions against the true $Q^*$ function for $\bx=(x, 0, 0)$ with $x$ ranging between $[-1, 1]$ and $a=-1$.
+To further illustrate the learning outcomes of these methods, in Figure \ref{fig:Q-functions}, we juxtapose the estimated $Q^*$ values against the truth for $\bx=(x, 0, 0)$, with $x$ ranging between $[-1, 1]$, and $a=\pm 1$.
 For the target task, we set $\bC^{(0)}=\mathrm{diag}(1, 0, 0)$ and $I^{(0)}=40$, while for the source task, $\bC^{(1)}=\mathrm{diag}(0, 0, 0)$ and $I^{(1)}=40$.
-The comparison, as shown in Figure \ref{fig:Q-functions}, reveals that Transferred FQI accurately estimates the true $Q^*$ values for both tasks, in contrast to the one-step method, which yields less accurate intermediate estimates far from either task.
+The comparison, as shown in Figure \ref{fig:Q-functions}, reveals that the two-step algorithm accurately estimates the true $Q^*$ values for both tasks, in contrast to the one-step method, which yields less accurate intermediate estimates far from either task.